Kettlebell Calories Burned Calculator

 How We Calculate Calories Burned During Kettlebell Training

-For kettlebell training with a MET value of 9.8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do kettlebell training for 30 minutes (0.5 hours), you would burn approximately 356 calories.
+For kettlebell technique practice with a MET value of 5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do kettlebell training for 30 minutes (0.5 hours), you would burn approximately 191 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 9.8 for kettlebell training represents an average across typical conditions and effort levels.
+The selected MET value of 5 for kettlebell technique practice represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Kettlebell Training vs. Other Activities